-Margie Warrell, author of Stop Playing Safe and contributing writer to Forbes magazine, explains, “When you get clear about what you want and need, and become brave enough to ask for it, you will spare yourself a lot of emotional churn and expand your capacity to accomplish more.”
+Margie Warrell, contributing writer to Forbes magazine, explains, “When you get clear about what you want and need and become brave enough to ask for it, you will spare yourself a lot of emotional churn and expand your capacity to accomplish more.”

 In 7 Keys to Asking for What You Really Want, Margie describes essential keys to finding your own voice and courageously expressing your needs.
 She offers stellar tips that will help you say what you want and need with clarity and confidence:

 1. Don’t assume others are mind readers.

 “Complaining about problems doesn’t solve them,” insists Warrell.
 “Whining about unmet needs won’t fulfill them.”
 We feel hurt and upset when our needs are not met, but you can not expect others to read your mind.
 For any relationship to grow, both parties must take responsibility for clearly communicating their thoughts and feelings.
 That means you must take responsibility for expressing your own needs.

 2. Be bold with your requests.